MicrosoftDocs/power-automate-docs/articles/process-mining-visualize.md

 :::image type="content" source="media/process-mining-visualize/analytics.png" alt-text="Screenshot of the 'Summary' tab.":::

 ### KPIs

 These KPIs are the same metrics that you see at the top of your report.

-- **Median case duration**: The median case duration shows the center of the all the case durations that is more resistant to outliers in the data
+- **Median case duration**: The median case duration shows the center of all the case durations that are more resistant to outliers in the data.

-- **Average Case Duration**: Shows the average case duration which can be greatly affected by outliers in the data
+- **Average Case Duration**: Shows the average case duration, which can be greatly affected by outliers in the data.

-- **Self-Loop Cases %**: Percentage of cases that have an activity that repeats itself
+- **Self-Loop Cases %**: Percentage of cases that have an activity that repeats itself.

-- **Loop Cases %**: Percentage of cases that have a sequence of activities that has at least one activity that is repeated
+- **Loop Cases %**: Percentage of cases that have a sequence of activities that has at least one activity that is repeated.

-- **Rework Cases %**: Percentage of cases that have either a Self-Loop or Loop
+- **Rework Cases %**: Percentage of cases that have either a Self-Loop or Loop.

-- **Resource Count**: Count of how many resources are in the process
+- **Resource Count**: Count of how many resources are in the process.

 To enlarge the view so you can dig deeper into your process, select the **Map** tab.